berickson/CarND-Behaviorial-Cloning/README.md

 The preprocessing lowers the image size from 160x320x3 to 45x160x3.
 The resulting images take less than 15% memory and let me get about 7 times more images in memory at once.

 ## Training
+The following were considerations during training:
+- Prevent over-fitting
+- Keep training time down
+- Normalization

+### Preventing Overfitting
+To prevent overfitting, I split my data into training and validation sets and I also applied dropout.

+The training set was 80% of the samples and the validation set was 20% of the samples.
+I used a training method that would keep the best model based on the loss from the validation set, even if the training set continued to show lower loss due to overfitting.
+This is done automatically using the "ModelCheckpoint" callback provided by Keras.

+In the model itself, I added a dropout layer with 50% retention.
+This will help to reinforce more general learning and reduce overfitting.

+### Keep Training Time Down
+To keep the training time down, I reduced the image size by first downsizing 2:1 and then removing the sky from the image so the training could concentrate on the road.
+The original image size was 160x320x3 and after manipulation, it became 50x160x3, this reduces the number of pixels from 51,200 to 8000.
+With this smaller image size, I can keep more images in memory and don't need to use a slower generator function that would need to read the images from disk.